Unified pricing rules were enacted by the end of 2019, and every publisher must have made the changes accordingly.

 Google Unified pricing rules allow publishers to set an advertiser-specific and brand-specific price floor.
 However, advertiser-level and brand-level pricing rules apply only to Authorized Buyers and Open Bidding demand.
 You cannot set the pricing on an advertiser-level or brand-level for remnant line items (including header bidding).

 As of now, you can specify 50 advertisers per pricing rule.
 So, to manage the channel conflict, group the competing advertisers and set a high price floor under the pricing rule.
 This will boost the ad fill rate and overall ad revenue.
 But ensure that the brand-unsafe advertisers are listed under Protections and blocked.

 Check the Affected line items and Optimize them

 If you haven’t noticed before, Google shows the number of remnant line items that will be affected by the UPRs in the section Affected remnant line items.
 For example, you might see:

 There are 31 line items below the floor price set in the rule.

-In general, the new changes in the UPRs take more than a week to reflect on the changes in the revenue and fill rate.
+In general, the new changes in the UPRs take more than a week to reflect on the revenue and fill rate changes.
 So, wait for the time being.
-Meanwhile, create a report on the Unified Pricing Rules activities.
+Meanwhile, create a report on the Unified pricing rules activities.

-So, make sure you have set-up the UPRs optimally.
-If you have a pricing rule that is of no use, remove it.
-Because exceeding the system limits may cause you to pay Google.
-Try the suggestions and let us know how it goes in the comments section.
+So, make sure you have set up the UPRs optimally.
+If you have a useless pricing rule, remove it because exceeding the system limits may cause you to pay Google.
+Try the suggestions in the comments section, and let us know how it goes.